dctuser/Edge/README.md

 # Edge

+# 2 commit
-1 this is git repo for Edge project.
+ this is git repo for Edge project.